H&M: COVID-19

 In October 2020, H&M announced that it was planning to close 5% of its worldwide stores in 2021 as a result of the COVID-19 pandemic.
 The fashion retailer H&M closed 250 shops throughout the globe and moved the majority of its operations online.
-The H&M Group's sales growth remained at -34% year-over-year from 2020 week 12 to week 22.
+The H&M Group's sales growth remained at −34% year-over-year from 2020 week 12 to week 22.

 Withdrawal from the Russian market (2022)

-Along with hundreds of other global companies, H&M announced on March 2, 2022, an end to retail operations of its more than 150 stores in Russia as a result of the Russian invasion of Ukraine.
+Along with hundreds of other global companies, H&M announced on 2 March 2022, an end to retail operations of its more than 150 stores in Russia as a result of the Russian invasion of Ukraine.
 H&M cited that it stands "with all the people who are suffering" in Ukraine as well as for "the safety of customers and colleagues" in Russia.
 Having recently expanded via its Weekday and & Other Stories formats, Russia was H&M's sixth-biggest market at the time, representing 4% of group sales in the fourth quarter of 2021.
+The company also temporarily closed its Ukraine stores, which remain closed as of 2023.

 Supplies

-H&M sources raw materials from different areas around the world.
-The top three locations that ship its raw materials are China, Bangladesh, and India.
-Its retail headquarters is located in Sweden, where 21 suppliers and factories manufacture H&M's clothing products and accessories.